-In the centre of this cultural melting pot lies a historical icon in its own right, The Phoenix Yogyakarta MGallery By Sofitel.
+In the centre of this cultural melting pot lies a historical icon in its own right, The Phoenix Yogyakarta MGallery By Sofitel

 The Phoenix Hotel has stood in one iteration or another on the site for 100 years; at one time a pensioner’s retreat, other times a private property, and finally as a luxury hotel.
 It has faced war and economic depression and yet throughout all of this change and upheaval the building has retained the grandeur and splendour that made it famous in the first place.

 Built on a unique fusion of Dutch, Chinese and Javanese influences, the hotel is immediately iconic.
 Colonial architecture meets the Phoenix’s signature batik design and every corridor showcases unique art pieces.
-The hotel also embodies true Javanese hospitality, from a warm smile and a sweet treat on check-in to a welcome gift for executive or suite room guests.
+The hotel also embodies true Javanese hospitality, from a warm smile and a sweet treat to a welcome gift for executive or suite room guests.

 Walk in the footsteps of Mr. Soekarno, Indonesia’s first President.
-His room during his tenure was the Executive Room #201 (now aptly named Soekarno Room) and can be requested upon booking.
+His room during his tenure was the Executive Room number #201 (now aptly named Soekarno Room) and can be requested upon booking.